Inverted arch

 A further use of inverted arches is to support lengthways forces from another arch, such as a bridge or viaduct.
-This is often done on poor ground, to reduce the ground loading otherwise there is need for extensive foundations.
+This is often done on poor ground to reduce ground loading; otherwise there would be need for extensive foundations.
 In the simplest case, the arches simply spread the downwards loads of viaduct piers into a wider ground area, exactly as for an inverted arch bridge.
 Such arches were used beneath the Hownes Gill Viaduct, on the advice of Robert Stephenson.
 Inverted arches have also been added to existing bridges, to reinforce them after their banks start to slide inwards.
 Such a repair was applied to The Iron Bridge in the 1970s.

 Inverted arches are often used in conjunction with retaining walls.
 The arch provides a foundation for the walls and can resist the sideways forces upon them.
 The retaining wall also provides the vertical load needed by the arch.
-They are also used as foundation for the piers in order to distribute the load over the area between the piers.
+They are also used as foundations for piers in order to distribute loads over the areas between the piers.